-In the Portuguese data set those data points involving the flat coastal-plain site 01 (open squares) are marginalised due to their low correlation caused by the prevailing atmospheric stability.
+Those data points involving the flat coastal-plain site 01 (open circles) are marginalised due to their low correlation caused by the prevailing atmospheric stability.
 It is proposed that the magnitude of the prediction error for a certain value of the orographic indicator is affected further by the prevailing atmospheric conditions between each site pair.
 Prevailing stable conditions such as might occur between the coastal plain and hill sites, would reduce the error by a significant amount.
 Unstable conditions are likely to increase the error by a relatively small amount.
 These climatic effects would be less prevalent for the hill-hill site pairs which share the same approximate location and elevation.
-The details of this analysis and the ideas behind them are reported in more detail in (13).